 If you want something a little bigger, I like this 11 person family tent by Core, mainly because it has a screen room attached, thus giving you more space to spread out.

-Sleeping Bags: If I ever go tent camping, my second big purchase will be a sleeping bag that keeps me warm and cozy – I don’t mess around when it comes to sleeping!
+Sleeping Bags: If I ever go tent camping, my second big purchase will be sleeping pads sleeping bags that keep us warm and cozy – I don’t mess around when it comes to sleeping gear!
 This sleeping bag comes highly recommended.
+You do not have to have a sleeping pad, but it does make things much more comfortable.

 This is a good start to our family camping checklist, let’s keep going.